-In the last 5 years, the PRI Secretariat has built trust and confidence by investors on collaborating in engagement and proxy voting activities through the Clearinghouse platform.
-However, there has been a need for the Clearinghouse team to enter a second strategic phase towards highly focused, well researched and supported collaborative engagements.
-These projects should be able to attract senior representatives, drive relevant changes in corporate behaviour, influence key public policy developments and contribute to face negative ESG externalities on the global economy.
+Since 2006, the PRI Secretariat has built the trust and confidence of investors by collaborating on, and in engagement in, proxy voting activities through the Clearinghouse platform.
+However, there has been a need for the Investor Engagements team to enter a second strategic phase toward highly focused, well researched and supported collaborative engagements.
+These projects should attract senior representatives, drive relevant changes in corporate behaviour, influence key public policy developments and contribute to addressing negative ESG externalities on the global economy.

-To achieve these goals, the PRI Secretariat and the PRI Advisory Board have decided to set up a new governance structure for the Clearinghouse (CH) work stream.
-In the first quarter of 2012, a Clearinghouse Steering Committee (CH SC) was established to evaluate and prioritise collaborative engagements and internal resource allocation, develop a general CH policy on the use of the platform and help consolidate the work offered by the PRI Secretariat on collaborative engagements with investee companies and policymakers.
+To achieve this, the PRI Secretariat and the PRI Advisory Board have decided to set up a new governance structure for the Investor Engagements (IE) work stream.
+In the first quarter of 2012, the Investor Engagements Steering Committee (IE SC) was established to evaluate and prioritise collaborative engagements and internal resource allocation, develop a policy on the use of the platform and help consolidate the work offered by the PRI Secretariat on collaborative engagements with investee companies and policymakers.

-A final list of collaborative engagements to be coordinated by the PRI Secretariat in the next 3 years has been defined by taking into consideration feedback from:
+A final list of collaborative engagements, to be coordinated by the PRI Secretariat from 2012-2015, has been defined by taking into consideration feedback from:

-- PRI signatories (through the CH survey and feedback collected at the PRI in Person event).
+- PRI signatories (through a survey and feedback collected at the PRI in Person 2012 event).

-- the PRI Secretariat and the Clearinghouse team
+- The PRI Secretariat and the Investor Engagements team

-The CH SC has agreed that the following criteria should be considered (in order of importance) when prioritising collaborative engagements to be coordinated by the PRI Secretariat:
+The IE SC has agreed that the following criteria should be considered (in order of importance) when prioritising collaborative engagements to be coordinated by the PRI Secretariat:

 - Consistent with, and supportive of, the PRI mission and CH vision

-- Relevant to a potentially large number of signatories (assessed through the results of the CH survey)
+- Relevant to a potentially large number of signatories (assessed through the results of a survey)

 - Significance of the issue/link to negative externalities to the overall economy.
 Will addressing the issue help the economy overall?